Hitanshparikh/HitanshParikh/README.md

 - Playing table tennis and chess to keep my mind sharp and active.

 ## 🍕 Fun Fact:
-- I can eat cold pizza while coding—multitasking at its finest!
+- I can hack you

 ## 📈 Portfolio:
 Explore my projects and see what I’ve been working on: [hitanshparikh.com](http://hitanshparikh.com)